The Shivah: Reception

-The iOS version received "favorable" reviews, while the original PC version and its Kosher Edition received "average" reviews, according to the review aggregation website Metacritic.
+The iOS version received "favorable" reviews, while the PC Kosher Edition received "average" reviews, according to the review aggregation website Metacritic.
 The A.V.
 Club gave the original game a B and stated that, "The Shivah fits a compelling moral conscience over a tight decision tree, and compared to sillier interactive fiction like Phoenix Wright: Ace Attorney or Hotel Dusk, its rewards are subtler, and more satisfying."
 Digital Spy gave the iOS version four stars out of five, saying that it "was overlooked by most players upon its initial release in 2006, but adventure game fans would be making a huge mistake to let that happen a second time to this wonderfully written murder mystery."
 However, The Digital Fix gave the PC version's Kosher Edition seven out of ten, saying that it "turns out to be an extremely short game, completable in between one or two hours, and this includes the time taken to see all three possible endings."
 Much of the media coverage focused on the unique choice of a Rabbi as the game's protagonist.

 In 2006, The Shivah won an Adventure Game Studios for Best Dialogue Writing and Gilbert won the Lifetime Achievement Award.
 The Shivah came 2nd in Game Tunnel's Sound award for 2006 and 3rd in their Adventure/Quest/Platform Game of the Year awards.